patzsantos/SciTec-App/README.md

 |  austronaut.trial| user1234 |
 | trainee.trial| user1234 |

-Please refer to the [Authorisation and Authentication](https://github.com/patzsantos/scitecapp/edit/main/README.md#authorisation-and-authentication) for the allowed permission for each user you want to login as.
+Please refer to the [Authorisation and Authentication](https://github.com/patzsantos/scitecapp/edit/main/README.md#authorisation-and-authentication) for the allowed permissions of each user you want to login as.

 ## CRUD Demonstrations

 **Superuser:**

-1) Create: Superusers can add users, group, and cabin environment.
-They can control and assign the authorisations of groups as well.
+_1) Create:_ Superusers can add users, group, cabin environment, and range.
+They are the only users who can control and assign the authorisations of groups.
+They are also the only ones who can manage the user database.

 ![Create](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/create.gif)

-2) Read: Superusers can view users, groups, and spacecraft cabin environment data.
+_2) Read:_ Superusers can view users, groups, and spacecraft cabin environment data.
 As mentioned in the [Security Features- Event Monitoring](https://github.com/patzsantos/scitecapp/edit/main/README.md#security-features) section, only the superusers can view the event monitoring application called 'Easy Audit'.

 ![Read](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/read.gif)

-3) Update: Superusers can update users, groups, and spacecraft cabin environment data.
+_3) Update:_ Superusers can update users, groups, and spacecraft cabin environment data.

 ![Update](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/update.user.gif)

-4) Delete: Superusers can delete users, groups, and spacecraft cabin environment data.
+_4) Delete:_ Superusers can delete users, groups, and spacecraft cabin environment data.

 ![Delete](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/delete.gif)

 **Astronauts and scientists:**

 Astronauts and scientists can only view users and groups.
-However, they can perform CRUD on spacecraft cabin environment health checks so that they can log and monitor the parameters and data.
+However, they can perform CRUD on spacecraft cabin environment health checks so that they can log and monitor the parameters and data onboard the ISS.

 ![CRUD ISS cabin environment, and view users and groups](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/astronaut.gif)

 **Trainees:**

-The users with the least permission.
+Trainees are the users with the least permission.
 They can only view the data from the ISS cabin health checks.

 ![View ISS cabin environment only](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/trainee.gif)

 ## Testing

 Unit tests were done using **Django test cases**, which according to Python Software Foundation (N.D.), tests definite answers to inserted code in individual units.
-Test cases were made for urls, models, and views.
+Test cases were written and run for **cabin project _urls and models_,** and **scitec project _views_**.
 Tests were revised accordingly when they failed.

-At present, all tests have passed.
-They can be found in the test folders in the cabin and scitec projects.
+Upon deployment of the software, all tests have passed.
+Proofs of successfully ran cabin and scitec tests can be found in the [Testing Documentation](https://github.com/patzsantos/scitecapp/tree/main/Testing%20Documentation) folder, but are attached here as well:

 Cabin folder test case results:
 ![cabin test](https://github.com/patzsantos/scitecapp/blob/main/Testing%20Documentation/django%20cabin%20test.png)